 To properly care for chinchillas, pellets, hay, and water should be available at all times.
 You can give them fresh fruits and vegetables too, but in very small quantities.
 No more than 10% of their total diet should be fresh leafy greens and less than 1 tsp/day should be fruits.
 Any produce not consumed within 24 hours needs to be thrown out.
 You can get more details on types of greens that are good for your chinchilla here.

 Our chinchilla does not like fresh fruit or veggies (maybe because he never had them at a young age) but he does like dried fruit and veggie chinchilla treats from the pet store.
 We give him a total of 1 or 2 fruit and/or veggie treats a day.
 A proper diet is important the health small animals.
 This seems obvious but avoid chocolate, caffeine, sugar, and high-fat treats as these can lead to serious medical problems.

 Chinchillas Are Self Grooming

 Chinchillas do a fantastic job grooming themselves but they do need access to a dust bath at least twice a week.
 We have a chinchilla dust bath house which we place in the cage for about 15 minutes twice a week.
 He goes in and rolls around which makes his coat all soft and fluffy.
 We remove the dust bath house after he is done so he doesn’t make a mess all the time.
 Chinchillas do not need a water bath- avoid getting chinchillas wet as this can be dangerous for their sensitive body temperature.

-Caring for a chinchilla requires a time and special equipment, but they are adorable pets that are sweet and loving.
+I hope you find my chinchilla care tips helpful.
 Giving your chinchilla a quality home will guarantee them a long and happy life.
-If you get a chinchilla as a pet, please let me know how it goes and send me your chinchilla pictures @familyfocusblog!
+If you get chinchilla as pets, please let me know how it goes and send me your chinchilla pictures @familyfocusblog!